romankurnovskii/romankurnovskii.github.io/content/docs/aws-certified-developer-associate/questions.en.md

 </div>
 </details>

-## Q34
+### 3

-**A developer is building a streamlined development process for Lambda functions related to S3 storage.The developer needs a consistent, reusable code blueprint that can be easily customized to manage [Lambda function](../lambda) definition and deployment, the S3 events to be managed and the Identity Access Management (IAM) policies definition.**
+**A developer is building a streamlined development process for Lambda functions related to S3 storage.
+The developer needs a consistent, reusable code blueprint that can be easily customized to manage [Lambda function](../lambda) definition and deployment, the S3 events to be managed and the Identity Access Management (IAM) policies definition.**

 **Which of the following AWS solutions offers is best suited for this objective?**